hfu/fusi/IMPLEMENTATION_SUMMARY.md

 ### Advantages Over Previous Implementation

-1. **No External Tools**: Eliminated dependency on rio-rgbify and go-pmtiles CLI
+1. **Reduced external tool reliance**: Eliminated dependency on `rio-rgbify`; the pipeline still uses the `go-pmtiles`/`pmtiles convert` CLI for final PMTiles packing (preferred for performance).
+A pure-Python `pmtiles.writer` helper is provided as an optional fallback when the CLI is not available.
 2. **Mapterhorn Compatible**: Full compatibility with mapterhorn ecosystem
 3. **Better Resolution**: Zoom-dependent vertical resolution reduces file size
 4. **Wider Range**: -32768m to +32767m (vs -10000m to +6553.5m in Mapbox)
 5. **Lossless**: WebP lossless encoding preserves all data
 6. **Simpler Pipeline**: 2 stages instead of 3 tools
-7. **Pure Python**: All processing in Python for easier maintenance
+7. **Mostly Python**: The tiling, reprojection, and Terrarium encoding processing is implemented in Python for maintainability.
+Final packing into a PMTiles archive is usually performed by the external `pmtiles convert` CLI; an optional Python writer helper exists for environments that prefer not to install the CLI.

 8. **MBTiles-first/pmtiles convert**: Stream tiles into MBTiles (SQLite) to avoid an in-memory/spool sort before packaging; offload final pack to